Skip to content

 What does pp&e (net) mean?

-The value of the company's physical buildings, machinery, and equipment after accounting for wear and tear.
+The current book value of utility assets after accounting for wear and tear.